Howard Mudd: NFL player

-Mudd was selected by the San Francisco 49ers in the ninth round of the 1964 NFL draft.
+Mudd was selected 113th overall by the San Francisco 49ers in the ninth round of the 1964 NFL draft.
 The 49ers discovered Mudd when they went to scout a different player during a college game.
 The 49ers later named Mudd to their All-Golden Era Team.
 In one 49ers game against the Baltimore Colts, the defensive lineman playing opposite Mudd is said to have used a plastic shield on his hand to pound Mudd throughout the game, until Mudd became disoriented.

 Mudd played seven seasons in the National Football League (NFL), with the 49ers from 1964 to 1969, and the Chicago Bears from 1969 to 1970.
 Mudd was a three-time Pro Bowl starter in 1966, 1967, and 1968; an All-Pro twice; and a member of the NFL All-Decade Team for the 1960s as a guard (along with Gene Hickerson and Jerry Kramer).
 His career was shortened by injuries.
 His last game was against the Green Bay Packers in November 1970, where he re-injured his knee and the Bears moved him from the roster to make room for another guard, Jim Cadile.